 Garry Poulson.
 Director of the Volunteer Centre West Berkshire 1998-2024, achieving the Queen's Award in 2005 and the best volunteer recruitment results in England in 2010.
 Chairman of the Newbury and Thatcham Welfare Trust since 2002.
 During his mayoralty, H.M.
 Queen Elizabeth II visited Newbury in commemoration of the 400th anniversary of the 1596 Borough Charter.
 With others, Garry secured the reparishing of Newbury to create Newbury Town Council in 1997.
 The theme of his mayoral year was encouraging partnership between business and education.
+On 23rd June, a resolution was passed to award the honorary Freedom of the Town to the Corps of Royal Engineeers.1

 Mason in the Hungerford Lodge.
-At various times, Garry has been Chairman or President of the Old Parkinsons Association, the Newbury Society, Newbury and Thatcham Round Table, and the Newbury 41 Club.1 2024 appointed Mayor's Attendant, in succession to the late Ian Campbell.
+At various times, Garry has been Chairman or President of the Old Parkinsons Association, the Newbury Society, Newbury and Thatcham Round Table, and the Newbury 41 Club.2 2024 appointed Mayor's Attendant, in succession to the late Ian Campbell.
 (Portrait by Alan Sporne.)